walter/aquamacs-emacs-starter-kit/README.markdown

 Inspired by [Phil Hagelberg's emacs-starter-kit](http://github.com/technomancy/emacs-starter-kit/tree/master) and fork customizations by [Geoffrey Grosenbach (topfunky)](http://github.com/topfunky/emacs-starter-kit/tree/master), but slimmed down for use with the already heavily customized Aquamacs Mac OS X version of emacs.

-Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit that suits the philosophy of Aquamacs to be more Mac like in directory structure.
+Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit.
+The Aquamacs Emacs Starter Kit suits the philosophy of Aquamacs to be more Mac like in directory structure.
 It also slims down the starter kit a lot since Aquamacs already includes many of the same concepts.
 This is a new related project, not a fork, and thus code conventions may not be interchangable.

 ## Guiding concepts in order of precedence